How Metabolic Health Shapes Cancer Prevention and Treatment

 How to Support Mitochondrial Health

-Optimize mitochondrial nutrients like CoQ10, magnesium, B vitamins, carnitine, and alpha-lipoic acid (17,18)
+Optimizing mitochondrial nutrients such as CoQ10, magnesium, B vitamins, carnitine, and alpha-lipoic acid (17,18)

-Improve oxygenation through breathwork, ozone therapy, red light therapy, and movement
+Improving oxygen utilization through breathwork, ozone therapy, red light therapy, and appropriate movement

 What to Test: Key Labs That Reveal Your Metabolic Risk